Year 6 Important Information

 Year 6 Curriculum

 Here is an example of our homework in Year 6.
 It will share with you what we are doing in English, Maths, Spelling and Grammar.
 Homework is given out on a Tuesday and returned to school the following Monday.
+Children in Year 6 are also given a Maths workbook and English workbook to have a go at whilst at home.

 The promotion of British Values is taught implicitly throughout the curriculum and school life.